gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-provider/init.md

+---
+title: Init
+order: 3
+---

-# Cancel
+# Init

-> Cancel an order
+> Initialize an order by providing billing and/or shipping details

 ## Overview

-> The BAP will send the order id to cancel the order
+> The BAP will send the billing and/or shipping details the BPP to initialize
+> the order

 ## Request

 ### URL

-> /cancel
+> /init

 ### Method